-A man in Akron, Ohio, plead guilty to a slew of crimes, including writing bad checks, telecommunications fraud, grand theft, forgery, tampering with records and identity theft.
+A man in Akron, Ohio, pleaded guilty to a slew of crimes, including writing bad checks, telecommunications fraud, grand theft, forgery, tampering with records and identity theft.

 According to a report from Akron television station WKYC, the man, who stole credit card numbers from customers of his mother’s dry cleaning business, made a number of purchases on the cards of 34 victims in a number of neighboring towns.
 Most of the victims noticed fraudulent credit card debt in excess of $300 at businesses ranging from an insurance agency to a florist.
 The report said that many were also elderly.